 - We advise you to exercise normal safety precautions in the Solomon Islands.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - Political violence, civil unrest and protests occur from time to time in Solomon Islands and may coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.

-- You should avoid any protests, large gatherings, political rallies and concerts as they may turn violent.
+- You should avoid any protests, political rallies and concerts as they may turn violent.
 You should exercise caution and follow the instructions of local authorities.

 - You should pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 - Flooding in early April caused significant damage to infrastructure including roads and bridges.
 Australians should follow the instructions of local authorities.

 - Flooding has also caused significant damage to the Honiara water supply, and there is a risk of water-borne illnesses.